FinndropStudios/TYPO3-docker-boilerplate/README.md

 ## Further information

+This Docker boilerplate is based on the [TYPO3-docker-boilerplate by webdevops](https://github.com/webdevops/TYPO3-docker-boilerplate) and doesn't use too much magic.
+Configuration of each docker container is available in the `docker/` directory - feel free to customize.
 This boilerplate was designed just for developmet purposes. *We recommend not to use it in production environment!* In this boilerplate ssh will be activated and the whole environment is set to `development`.
 There are no plans to change this in future, because we really just need this boilerplate for development.

 ## Credits